VittGam/printmatrix/README.md

              3 -> blue
              4 -> magenta
              5 -> cyan
+You can get the colorprintf.h header from [the colorprintf repo][https://github.com/VittGam/colorprintf].

 Please look at the example file to learn how to use printmatrix in various cases.